Franschhoek South Africa Travel Guide

 Yellow Fever Certificate

-Necessary if arriving from or transiting through a Yellow Fever a nation with potential dangers.
+Necessary when arriving from or transiting through a Yellow Fever a nation with possible dangers.
 Consult the latest WHO list.
-Keep this certificate together with your passport.
+Save this certificate together with your passport.

 Always consult official government websites for the most current visa and health requirements.
 Regulations change, and staying updated prevents problems.